vhan9336/V1-Robotic-Hand/README.md

 ![Project Screenshot](cad/Screenshot%202026-07-27%20142455.png)

+Each phalangeal section has 2 1.5 mm holes that are slightly offset from the center of the figure.
+These are the holes that the "tendons" are routed through, where activation of the tendon in one route triggers flexion, whereas activation of the other one triggers extension.

 ### 3D Printing Specifications
 * **Material:** PLA or PETG (PETG recommended for finger joints for durability).
 * **Infill:** 20% to 30% gyroid infill for structural strength.